The Great Resignation to the ‘Great Confusion’ — What It Means for 1099s

 Retaining employees is also difficult, as workers feel more empowered than ever to pursue what they want rather than settling for what they have.
 They also have lots of options and gig work makes it easier to maintain an income stream while they switch or look for a new full-time job.
 Individuals can also work multiple gigs to pursue varied interests.

-What does this mean for taxes?
+What does the Great Resignation mean for taxes?

 When it comes to 1099s, we can expect the benefits of access to top level talent to fulfill business needs without having to take on the overhead of an employee.
 There is a flexibility to bring on talent for projects or temporary initiatives without having to commit.